 While the use of hernia mesh may cause a reduction in recurrence, the devices have also been plagued by defects and higher-than-expected side effects.
 One of the hernia mesh devices that has been linked to high infection rates and other problems is the Gore-Tex hernia mesh.

-Hundreds of adverse reports have been reported to the FDA, and now victims are starting to explore their legal options.
+Hundreds of adverse reports have been reported to the FDA, and now victims are starting to explore their legal options and hernia mesh lawsuits.

 A hernia is a condition in which an organ or tissue squeezes through a weak spot in the wall of the muscle surrounding the area.
 It most commonly happens in the belly and groin area.